 – [MagiskBoot] Set proper header_size in boot image headers (fix Vbmeta error on Samsung devices)

 – [MagiskHide] Scan zygote multiple times

-– [General] Move acct to prevent daemon being killed
+– [General] Move acct to prevent Daemon from being killed

 – [General] Make sure “–remove-modules” will execute uninstall.sh after removal

 – [MagiskBoot] Support inject/modify mnt_point value in DTB Fstab

 – [MagiskBoot] Support patching PXA-DT